 Starting with LF Remap, HDist replaces Vegetation Disturbance from previous LF versions incorporating pre-disturbance vegetation logic (based on disturbance year and vegetation type).

-LF uses HDist in the development of several subsequent layers, including the Fuel Disturbance product.
+LF uses HDist in the development of several subsequent layers, including the FDist product.

 The comma separated value (CSV) file used for the raster attribute table is included in the LF product download in database file (DBF) format.